ADVANCED CHILDRENS LITERATURE - 2020/1

 - Theoretical approaches including: reader response, gender, psychoanalytic

-- Examples of works might include: Little Red Riding Hood, The Gruffalo, Max and the Wild Things, The Tiger Who Came to Tea, Alice in Wonderland, The Lion the Witch and the Wardrobe, Northern Lights, Charlie and the Chocolate Factory, Harry Potter and the Philosopher’s Stone, Twilght, The Hunger Games
+- Examples of works might include: Little Red Riding Hood, The Gruffalo, Max and the Wild Things, The Tiger Who Came to Tea, Alice in Wonderland, The Lion the Witch and the Wardrobe, Northern Lights, Charlie and the Chocolate Factory, Black Powder, The Lie Tree, The Hunger Games

 |Assessment type||Unit of assessment||Weighting|

 |Coursework||CREATIVE PIECE (3000 WORDS OR EQUIV.
 IN POETRY) PLUS CRIT.
 ESSAY & COMMENTARY (1500 WORDS) OR CRIT.
 ESSAY (4500 WORDS)||100|